replicatedhq/help-center/content/api/ship-assets/dockerlayer.md

 categories:
 - ship-assets
 date: 2018-01-17T23:51:55Z
-description: A `dockerlayer` asset will pull an image from registry.replicated.com or from a configured third party private registry and extract a single layer from the image in a `dest` directory
+description: A `dockerlayer` asset will pull an image from a public docker registry, registry.replicated.com, or a configured third party registry and produce a tar archive of the container image.
 index: docs
 title: dockerlayer
 weight: "100"